New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 Our quantum algorithms for computing the fidelity and trace distance achieve a significant speedup under the low-rank assumption.
-One might wonder whether our algorithms can be ``dequantized'' through quantum-inspired low-rank techniques such as \cite{Tan19,GLT18,CGL+20}.
-We argue that our algorithms are unlikely to be dequantized due to the $\mathsf{DQC1}$-hardness of computing the fidelity and trace distance (see Theorem \ref{thm:dqc1-hard}).
-It was shown in \cite{FKM18} that $\mathsf{DQC1}$ is not (classically) weakly simulatable unless the polynomial hierarchy collapses to the second level, i.e., $\mathsf{PH} = \mathsf{AM}$.
+We argue that these problems are unlikely to be efficiently solved by classical computers because computing the fidelity and trace distance are $\mathsf{DQC1}$-hard (see Theorem \ref{thm:dqc1-hard}); and it was shown in \cite{FKM18} that $\mathsf{DQC1}$ is not (classically) weakly simulatable unless the polynomial hierarchy collapses to the second level, i.e., $\mathsf{PH} = \mathsf{AM}$.